kjudge-zxc/IPT_Connectly_Project/README.md

 # Connectly Project

-Connectly is a social media API project developed for our Integrative Programming and Technologies class.
+Connectly is a social media API project developed for our Integrative Programming and Technologies class (S3101).
 It is built using Django and Django REST Framework.

 ## Features